Wichita Southeast High School: Academics

 Southeast High School maintains a student to teacher ratio of approximately 20:1, significantly higher than the state average of 14:1.

-Many students at Southeast are members of the National Honor Society, and even more are given local awards like Student of the Month and the Tatanka Award, which is recognition for students who consistently demonstrate performance beyond standard expectations over the course of an entire school year..
+Many students at Southeast are members of the National Honor Society, and even more are given local awards like Student of the Month and the Tatanka Award, which is recognition for students who consistently demonstrate performance beyond standard expectations over the course of an entire school year.

 Advancement Via Individual Determination (AVID), has a new-found home in this Wichita public high school.
 Making its beginnings at Southeast in 2005, AVID has helped and is helping students who have hidden potential succeed in high school, college, and beyond.
 The Class of 2009 marked the first graduating AVID class of Southeast.

 Extracurricular activities

 The Buffaloes compete in the Greater Wichita Athletic League and are classified as a 6A school, the largest classification in Kansas according to the Kansas State High School Activities Association.
 Throughout its history, Wichita Southeast has won 51 state championships in various sports.
-Many graduates have gone on to participate in collegiate athletics.
+Several graduates have gone on to participate in collegiate and professional athletics.